A co-analytic Cohen indestructible maximal cofinitary group

 Sometimes we are interested in the path merely as a set, rather than as a sequence; so let

 {\bf (C)} Of course, we identify $\N$ and $\omega$, but prefer to denote this set as $\N$ in the context of permutations.
-We denote by $\lvert X \rvert$ the cardinality of $X$, for any set $X$.
-We do not regard it as compulsory to decorate names in the forcing language with dots and checks as in \cite{jech-set}; we shall nevertheless freely use such decorations occasionally, with the goal of aiding the reader.
+We denote by $\lvert A \rvert$ the cardinality of $A$, for any set $A$.
+We sometimes, but not always, decorate names in the forcing language with dots and checks, with the goal of aiding the reader.
+Notation regarding forcing is as in \cite{jech-set}.